 However, some people may also opt for milder sedation without the support of an anesthetist.
 In that case, some pain (usually tolerable) is expected.

-The worst part of a colonoscopy, in my opinion, is the pre-procedural laxative drinks for bowel cleansing.
+The worst part of a colonoscopy, according to Dr. Li, is the pre-procedural laxative drinks for bowel cleansing.
 The taste of the laxatives is weird and a large consumption volume (up to 4 liters of fluid) is needed.

-Can you walk us through every step of the colonoscopy procedure?
+Can you walk us through every step of the procedure of colonoscopy?

 Tissue samples will be obtained for abnormalities such as inflammation and ulcers.
 Colon polyps will be removed.
 Significant bleedings will be stopped as well.
 After the colonoscopy is completed, the anesthetist will stop the sedation and you will gradually wake within 10–15 minutes.